Making a DIY barbed wire Cross for your home decor.

-Awhile back we can upon a large roll of barbed wire.
+A while back we can upon a large roll of barbed wire.
 The Mister has made some arrows, and I made the simplest wreath E.V.E.R, you can see it HERE.
-But there was still more to use.
+Even after those projects, there was lots more to use.

-*Affiliate links used.
+*Affiliate links used and we could earn from qualified purchases.
 You can see our full disclosure policy HERE.
 This post is informational only and should be attempted with proper knowledge and at your own risk.

 - The square piece started the initial design as it was made from scrap.

 - The design included dispersing the barbs so that they were staggered throughout.

 - 12 pieces of barbed wire, for the sides and top, were cut to the same length.
 4 longer pieces were cut for the button part of the cross.